 Being a natural material, wood is subject to environmental conditions and we cannot guarantee there will be no cupping effect at all.
 In our experience, with bars fitted correctly, it is minimal to the point of it being a non-issue.

-Moving or repositioning bars
+Removing or repositioning wooden bars

 You can remove them if you prefer, as they are screwed, rather than glued.
 As well as allowing the option for removal or repositioning, by not gluing them the wood can still move a little with them in place – without that flexibility it could split.
 If they are to be removed, please bear in mind the tendency for the wood to cup unless you are planning to fix it down to something else that is wide and strong such as the metal base of a sit/stand desk or a traditional wooden table frame.